Maryland and Delaware Railroad: History

 In the late 1990' or early 2000's, MDDE closed its riverside Chestertown rail yard and trains cease to run through town.
 MDOT later railbanked the last 3.25 miles of the line and part of it was turned into the Wayne Gilchrest Trail.
 Around the same time, it stopped running past Woods Street in Cambridge to the rail yard in Cambridge and those parts were abandoned and part was turned into a rail trail.

 In 2000, MDDE purchased the Snow Hill Branch and continued operations on the line.
 In 2012 it ceased operations south of Selbyville, Delaware when Tyson Foods, Inc. transferred its business from trains to trucks.

 By 2008, MDDE stopped service on the Preston Branch.

 In May 2016, MDDE stopped running past Hurlock on the Cambridge line when the state shut that part of the line down for safety reasons.

 After years of using part of the Snow Hill branch for tank car storage, active rail service was restored to the Tysons Foods facility just north of Snow Hill in June 2019.

 A new engine house in Massey, MD was opened in the fall of 2019.

 In 2024, the MDDE submitted intent to stop service on three portions of its rail network: 1) the 8.23 mile section of the Cambridge line between US-50, near Linkwood, MD and Cedar Street in Cambridge; 2) the 6.1 mile Preston Branch, and 3) a 0.4-mile segment in Hurlock of the old Baltimore, Chesapeake and Atlantic Railway line to Ocean City.

+In 2024, Carload Express - the owner of the Delaware Central Railroad (DCR), Allegheny Valley Railroad Company and Southwest Pennsylvania Railroad Company - agreed to purchase the MDDE.
+As part of the agreement, 23.7 miles of the 26.7 mile long Snow Hill was sold to Old Line with the other 3 miles purchased by the DCR.
+The sale was completed on April 23, 2025 and MDDE continued to operate on the Centreville/Chesterton and Seaford lines.